 Many of the books listed here might be found in the "self-improvement" sections of bookstores.
 At one point I maintained an aversion to this category of literature.
 However, I quickly learned in business school that understanding organizations begins with the process of understanding oneself.
-Each of the works mentioned below is founded upon strong scientific method with significant data.
+I have found each of the following books formative in the development of my business acumen.
+Additionally, per my bias, each is founded upon strong scientific method with significant data.

 The following books are very dear to me.
 If a book is unfamiliar to you, please learn more about it or reach out to me for more information.
 Each is directly linked to Amazon for purchase.
 Enjoy.

-At its core, Difficult Conversations proposes that every diffficult conversation can be reframed as three unique conversations, each of which must be addressed to resolve the matter at hand:
+At its core, Difficult Conversations proposes that every single difficult conversation could also be considered as three unique conversations, each of which must be understood to resolve the matter at hand: